Configure Authentication

 <p>

-These codes can be used to sign in if you lose access to your
+can only be used once if you lose access to your authenticator app.

 </p>